webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

   <img src="resources/multisample-16x.svg" width="256">

-  WebGPU does currently only supports a count of 4 but the point is, multisampling is not a grid.
+  **WebGPU does currently only supports a count of 4**

 * You can optionally run the fragment shader on each multisampled pixel

-  Above we said that the fragment shader only runs once for every 2x2 pixels in the multisampled texture.
-It runs it once and then it stores the result in the pixels that were actually inside the triangle.
+  Above we said that the fragment shader only runs once for every 4 samples in the multisample texture.
+It runs it once and then it stores the result in the samples that were actually inside the triangle.
 This is why it's faster than rendering at 4x the resolution.

   In [the article on inter-stage variables](webgpu-inter-stage-variables.html#a-interpolate)